Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Introduction

 Specifically, this paper introduces the Fast Fourier Transform to decompose features into amplitude and phase spectra, handling them separately to transform global texture information and fine structural information, respectively.
-An ODE relationship is then assumed to exist between the spectra of domain-specific features and the domain-agnostic feature space.
-This ODE incorporates random spectral perturbations through an affine transformation, with the mapping matrix and translation vector of the affine transformation defined as learnable parameters.
-Based on this, the analytical solution of the ODE is derived, and numerical approximation is performed over a sequence of tiny time intervals, forming a learning process that iteratively optimizes feature representation.
-The main contributions of this paper are as follows: \begin{itemize} \item{This paper introduces the fast Fourier transform (FFT) to decompose domain-specific features into amplitude and phase spectra, and establishes an ODE relationship between domain-specific and domain-agnostic spectra.
-The ODE is formulated on the basis of an affine transformation, with additional random spectral perturbations introduced to enhance the model’s ability to handle potentially diverse target-domain spectral distributions.} \item{We formulate a series of initial value problems (IVPs) over a sequence of finely discretized time intervals.
-Their analytical solutions are numerically approximated and embedded into the deep learning framework, yielding a learning process that, in principle, allows infinite iterative optimization for feature representation.} \item{This study designs a target-domain fine-tuning procedure with strict constrains of support samples, which is more consistent with real-world settings.
-The procedure restricts the sampling scope of support samples for novel categories in the target domain and ensures their complete separation from the data used for accuracy evaluation, thereby aligning the evaluation process with real-world applications.} \end{itemize}
+An ODE relationship with learnable parameters is then assumed to exist between the spectra of domain-specific and domain-agnostic features.
+The analytical solution of the ODE is derived, and numerical approximation with random spectral perturbations is performed over a sequence of tiny time intervals, forming a learning process that iteratively optimizes feature representation.
+With this enhanced feature representation, the CD-FSS performance is substantially improved.
+The main contributions of this paper are as follows: \begin{itemize} \item{Based on FFT and ODEs, this paper develops an interpretable all-in-one module for CD-FSS, termed Transformation over Time Intervals (TTIs).
+The modeling process of TTIs incorporates nonlinear transformations and random perturbations to convert domain-specific amplitude and phase spectra into instantaneously alignable states, and further establishes a time-varying dynamical relationship between these states and the domain-agnostic spectra.} \item{We transform the analytical solution of the ODE into an iterative form over a sequence of small time intervals to deepen feature representations.
+Furthermore, via numerical computations, the solution of the ODE is embedded into the deep learning framework, forming a feature learning process that can be theoretically iterated indefinitely for progressive refinement.} \item{This study designs a target-domain fine-tuning procedure with strict constraints of support samples, which is more consistent with real-world settings.
+The procedure restricts the sampling scope of support samples for novel categories in the target domain and ensures their complete separation from the data used for accuracy evaluation.} \end{itemize}

-Based on the first two innovations, this paper develops an all-in-one module, referred to as feature transformation over tiny time intervals (TTIs).
-When this module is combined with the third innovation, it yields a novel CD-FSS method, termed few-shot segmentation over time intervals (FSS-TIs).
-Comparative results with existing methods demonstrate that FSS-TIs achieves higher accuracy on multiple mainstream CD-FSS tasks.